artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Archival Storage tab on the Dashboard
 =====================================

-1. Go to the Archival Storage tab.

-2. Find the AIP you wish to re-ingest by searching or browsing.
+Go to the Archival Storage tab abd find the AIP you wish to re-ingest by searching or browsing.

-3. Click on the name of the AIP or View to open that AIP's view page.
+1. Click on the name of the AIP or View to open that AIP's view page.
 Under Actions, click on Re-ingest.

 .. image:: images/storage_reingest.*
    :align: center
    :width: 80%
    :alt: Click on reingest beside the AIP

-4. Choose the type of re-ingest (metadata, partial or full).
+2. Choose the type of re-ingest (metadata, partial or full).

 .. image:: images/reingest_type.*
    :align: center
    :width: 80%
    :alt: Choose type of reingest and name of processing configuration

-5. Click on Re-ingest.
+3. Click on Re-ingest.
 Archivematica will tell you that the AIP has been sent to the pipeline for re-ingest.

 ..
 Note::